Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic: Introduction

-Our decoding algorithms are quite efficient.
+Our decoding algorithms based on $q$-ary additive $(w,d)$-disjunct matrices are quite efficient.
 For the one-sided case our strategy has a decoding algorithm in $O(|D|tn)$ time and for the general case it is $O(|D|tn^{d+1})$.
-By contrast, the brute-force method needs ${n\choose d}|D|^dtn=O(|D|^dtn^{d+1})$ time in the worst case.
+By contrast, even ignoring the time for multiplications of vectors, in the worst case it takes extremely high time complexity $\d O\left(\sum_{i=0}^d{n\choose i}|D|^i \right)$ to decode $\x$ by simply applying a straightforward brute-force procedure.

 The rest of the paper is organized as follows.
-Section 2 introduces our major tools and studies the one-sided case.
+Section 2 first introduces notations and major tools and then exploits them to solve the one-sided case of the multi-group testing problem under standard arithmetic.
 Section 3 deals with the general case.
-Finally, Section 4 provides some explicit solutions to the multi-group testing problem.
+Finally, Section 4 provides three constructions mentioned above.